Menu

 Peruvian Local Guides

 The Inca Trail is a world-renowned hiking trail that leads to the iconic Machu Picchu in Peru.
-The trail is a combinatio
+The trail is a combination of ancient paths.

 Best Itineraries

 Machu Picchu is a stunning 15th-century Inca ruin located high in the Andes Mountains of Peru.
-It is considered one of t
+It is considered one of the top destinations.